emilyriederer/projmgr/README.md

 # ghtrackr <img src="man/figures/logo.png" align="right" height=140/>

 `ghtrackr` aims to better integrate project management into your workflow and free up time for more exciting tasks like R coding and data analysis.
-Since many R users and programmers use GitHub as a home for their analysis, the goal of `ghtrackr` is to streamline project management with R and GitHub as well.
+Since many R users and programmers use GitHub as a home for their analysis, the goal of `ghtrackr` is to streamline project management with these same tools.

 Key functionalities include: